zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-compilation.md

 In this getting started tutorial, you learned how to use the `Compile` method with an expression to return a compiled method.

-Using the `Compile` method is a little bit more complex than the `Execute` method to understand but make sure you take the time to really understand it as this is an essential method to master to make sure you take advantage of the performance benefit this method offers.
+Using the [Compile](/eval-compile) method is a little bit more complex than the [Execute](eval-execute) method to understand.
+However, make sure you take the time to really learn it, as this is an essential method to master to make sure you take advantage of the performance benefit this method offers.